 - Sift flour in a medium size bowl.
 Add baking powder, salt, and mix well.
 Set aside.

-- In the bowl of a stand mixer fitted with a whisk or using hand mixer on low-speed setting, cream softened butter and sugar until pale and fluffy.
+- In the bowl of a stand mixer fitted with a whisk or using hand mixer on low-speed setting, cream softened butter (NOT MELTED)* and sugar until pale and fluffy.
+If you end up with a chunky texture while mixing butter and sugar, stop everything, then use a rubber spatula, and press butter and sugar until creamy.
+You need to have this creamy softened butter-sugar texture before going further in the recipe.

 - Slowly add the beaten eggs to the mixer, one at a time.
 Add the lemon juice, zest and poppy seeds.
 Keep the mixer running on low speed and pour in half the milk with half of the flour mixture.
-Once combined, add the remaining milk and gently fold in the remaining flour until combined.
+Beat until all ingredients are combined, then slowly add the remaining milk and flour, and beat until combined.

 - Transfer the batter to the prepared loaf pan and bake for 50-55 minutes or until a toothpick inserted in the center comes out clean (remember that every oven is different and baking times may vary a little).
 Remove from the oven and let cool for about 10 minutes in the pan, then transfer to a cooling rack and cool completely.